callumacrae/lynx.io/articles/php-cli-io.md

 	}

 It doesn't do much.
 First, it clears the command line so that anything echoed will display at the top of the screen.
 This will only work in unix-like systems, but most servers use Unix or Linux anyway.
 Then, it echos a welcome to the user, and a couple new lines.
 If you use HTML line breaks (`<br />`), they will not display correctly – as it is outputting plain text and not HTML, it will be displayed as-is.
 For this reason, you should use the EOL constant – `PHP_EOL`.
-This is equivalent to `\n` or `\r\b` on Windows systems.
+This is equivalent to `\n` or `\r\n` on Windows systems.

 Then, we have the following code: